 A number of these resources from the old Bag of Tricks came together yesterday in a field trip I took with my colleague the biology teacher and her Grade 10 students.
-It may surprise people familiar with Hong Kong’s reputation as the Vertical City that its geography includes mangrove swamps, but that is so.
+It may surprise people familiar with Hong Kong’s reputation as the Vertical City to learn that its geography includes mangrove swamps, but that is so.
 One of the places where they enjoy the government’s protection is called Hong Kong Wetland Park.
 The park has a strong mission of education as well as of preservation, and so it has been made wonderfully available to students.
 For a fee of about US$50, twenty-seven students and three teachers had a day-long program of activity.
 The morning was given over to a tour of the swamp’s boardwalks, blinds and viewpoints conducted by a qualified naturalist.
 In the afternoon the students went to one of the visitor center’s laboratories to make tests of water samples drawn from two different locations in the swamp.
 In these they were assisted/supervised by three other trained young scientists.
 The students’ task was to test for eight physical and eight chemical parameters of the water.
 The leader of this activity asked them to decide whether there were any human or systemic errors in their work (there were), and was able to advise at least two students that their questions would make good topics for university-level research.

-But in addition to all the new material about mangroves, the day helped give the students needed practice in some of the tedious pick-and-shovel work that inevitably attends laboratory science as it is really done.
+But in addition to all the new material about mangroves, the day helped give the students needed practice in some of the tedious and repulsive pick-and-shovel work that inevitably attends laboratory science as it is really done.
 The change of scene worked to establish associated interest.
 The work with “new” people piqued curiosity and borrowed the interest of appearing to advantage in front of strangers.
 Having to take the tour in Hong Kong’s infamously bad summer weather (90 degrees, 85% humidity, and tropical sunshine) contributed to a sense of accomplishment (or relief) at the tour’s end.
 Certificates awarded on completion borrowed another interest.
 Finally, the biology teacher’s promise of extra ice cream for those who did certain things in the best time added a bit of excitement too.